Getting Around: Winter Transportation in Colorado

-It’s incredibly simple to put together an emergency kit in the trunk of your car, and as long as you make a point of replenishing it periodically, one day it might come in handy.
+It’s incredibly simple to put together a roadside emergency kit in the trunk of your car, and as long as you make a point of replenishing it periodically, one day it might come in handy.
 Grab a plastic bin or a canvas bag and fill it with warm clothes, a blanket or sleeping bag, a flashlight, some bottled water, and food (granola bars or energy bars are a great option that will stay fresh for a long time).
 Other things you might need in an emergency winter scenario are a first aid kit, an ice scraper, a small shovel, a small tool kit, jumper cables, roadside flares, a towing strap, or a solar battery charger.
 As a general rule, when you’re driving in the winter, always be prepared to stay overnight if you need to, because delaying your travel for a night is much safer than the uncertainty of heading onto the roads in dangerous conditions, especially when closures mean you’d need to find a longer alternative route.

 Getting Around When You Don’t Have a Car

 Maybe you’re visiting from out of state, or your car broke down, or you live in the city and don’t have your own ride, or you just hate sitting behind the wheel in traffic—whatever your reasons, there are still a plethora of options at your disposal when it comes to getting where you need to go.
-Out of state travelers can get to Colorado via Denver International Airport (DIA), which is the cheapest and largest airport in Colorado, but if you’re going anywhere but the Front Range, you’ll still have to get to your final destination.
+Out-of-state travelers can get to Colorado via Denver International Airport (DIA), which is the cheapest and largest airport in Colorado, but if you’re going anywhere but the Front Range, you’ll still have to get to your final destination.
 There are also other airports in Colorado, like in Aspen, Eagle, Grand Junction, Montrose, and Colorado Springs, but these flights tend to be more expensive and sometimes, depending on the location, a little less reliable.

 If you’re trying to travel locally, like within a town or city, check out the local bus or light rail systems.
-The town of Vail, for example, has one of the largest free bus systems in the US, and many other ski towns, like Winter Park, Aspen, Telluride, and Summit County, offer free buses and shuttles in and around town.
+The town of Vail, for example, has one of the largest free bus systems in the US, and many other ski towns, like Winter Park, Aspen, Telluride, Steamboat Springs, and Summit County, offer free buses and shuttles in and around town.
 Bigger cities like Denver and Colorado Springs have their own transportation systems to get you to your destination.

 When it comes to longer trips within the state, you’re also covered.
 If you’re flying into DIA, you can take the train to Union Station in downtown Denver, where you’ll find connections to Amtrak trains, Greyhound buses, and Colorado’s Bustang system, which provides transportation between the bigger cities in Colorado, as well as their new Snowstang bus, which gives riders a direct lift between Denver and a few major ski resorts.
 For a private, more personally tailored travel option, there’s also the Summit Express, a private or shared shuttle that can get you and up to 13 other passengers to and from the airport and Summit County, or anywhere in the state.
 Summit Express offers convenient schedules for shared rides, but can also be booked to suit your exact needs.